 Don’t read the New York Post.
 Like anything owned by Rupert Murdoch, it’s a bunch of right-wing lies with an occasionally good sports section added.
 The Times and the Daily News, however, are not only manned by responsible journalists, but have great sports sections.
 The Times is the face New York City likes to show the rest of the world.
 The Daily News is the face the City prefers to show itself.
 The Post is a face only a mother could love.
 Not my mother, though.
 Nor hers.

 Going In.
-The 4th and current version of Madison Square Garden has only one real entrance, and that's on the 7th Avenue side.
+The 4th and current version of Madison Square Garden is 1 of 10 arenas shared by an NBA team and an NHL team.
+It has only one real entrance, and that's on the 7th Avenue side.
 You'll see giant posters referencing the current Knick and Ranger squads, and historic moments that occurred at The Garden.
 Besides those involving the home team, these include: The 1st fight between Muhammad Ali and Joe Frazier (the 2nd was also held there, but was far less significant because neither man then held the title), Nadia Comaneci performing the 1st perfect 10 in an international gymnastics meet (before doing it again later in the year at the Olympics at the Montreal Forum), and various concerts and political conventions.

 The 100 and 200 Levels are now accessed by the Madison Concourse on the building's 6th Floor.
 The 300 and 400 Levels are accessed by the Garden Concourse on the 10th Floor.
 The old color system of red seats down below, white in the middle and blue up top is long gone.
 So is the system that replaced it, of purple seats in the 100 and 200 Levels and aquamarine in the 300 and 400s.
 They're all purple now.
 Fortunately, there really isn't a bad seat in the house, not even in the 400 Level, and the sound carries spectacularly well.